NxPKG/khulnasoft-docs/content/ruleset-engine/about/rules.md

 ![Example of a rule execution scenario.
 Defines a ruleset with four rules, where the first rule executes a managed ruleset.](/images/ruleset-engine/rulesets-rules-example.png)

-Rules can have additional features through specific Cloudflare products.
+Rules can have additional features through specific Khulnasoft products.
 You may have more fields available for rule expressions, perform different actions, or configure additional behavior in a given phase.

 ## Rule evaluation and field values